BhaskarMishra05/INSTAMART/README.md

 ## Dataset

-The analysis uses the Instacart Market Basket dataset, structured as a star schema with one fact table and several dimension tables.
+The analysis uses the InstaMart Market Basket dataset, structured as a star schema with one fact table and several dimension tables.

 | Table | Description |
 |---|---|